JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_web_types.md

 [following this link](https://github.com/JetBrains/web-types/blob/master/schema/web-types.json).
 The format is open source and IDE-agnostic by itself, however currently it is being actively used mostly by JetBrains IDEs.

-It was originally created to facilitate the contribution of statically defined symbols for the [Vue](https://vuejs.org/) framework, and therefore you might notice some deprecated properties in the schema.
+Originally, it was created to facilitate the contribution of statically defined symbols for the [Vue](https://vuejs.org/) framework, which may explain the presence of some deprecated properties in the schema.

 A simple Web Types file looks as follows, where this file defines a `my-element` HTML element with a `foo` attribute: